-Welcome to Norfolk BHM 2012
+Welcome to Norfolk BHM 2016

 Welcome to this year’s Norfolk Black History Month celebrations

 Norfolk Black History Month (BHM) brings a diverse set of people together to celebrate the contribution of Black people past and present.
 It provides a platform for promoting community cohesion through building trust and confidence among our diverse communities.
-It also gives everyone the opportunity and confidence to look into and appreciate their own and others history and heritage.
+It also gives everyone the opportunity and confidence to look into, and appreciate, their own and others history and heritage.